-Fig. S22 shows a comparison of yield strain values for 0.4 and 0.6M additive concentration, both below and above the VPTT.
-Below the VPTT, {the} yield strain shows similar concentration-dependence for both dissociating and non-dissociating additives. {A}bove the VPTT, we notice that for the same additive concentration, $\gamma_{y1}$ is higher {while} $\gamma_{y2}$ is lower {in the presence of} dissociating salt{s}.
-Since dissociating salt{s encourage} stronger gelation{,} breaking bonds between adjacent particles requires greater strains, resulting in higher $\gamma_{y1}$.
-At the same time, the {brittle} intra-connected clusters formed in the presence of salts break up at lesser strains, leading to lower $\gamma_{y2}$.
-It is further noted that the $\gamma_{y2}$ {a} suspension containing 0.4M sucrose lies beyond the experimentally accessible strain range, indicating greater flexibility {in the absence of interparticle electrostatic attractions}.
-The higher {G$^{\prime \prime}$} peak heights in the presence of dissociating salts imply {enhanced dissipation due to} the breakup of more rigid clusters.
-These observations again clearly highlight the influence of electrostatic attraction on the rheological signatures of dense PNIPAM suspensions above the VPTT. {W}e conclude that the bulk rheological behaviour and particle assembly above {and near} the VPTT are governed by inter-particle attraction{s that can be} tuned by {controlling} both hydrophobic and electrostatic interactions{.
-Higher moduli and stronger yielding above the VPTT arise from the higher hydrophobicities of the PNIPAM particles and is easily achieved by incorporating appropriate additives to the suspension medium}.
+The second yield strain, $\gamma_{y2}$, in attractive gels emerges from the breakage of interconnected clusters into smaller fragments~\cite{misra2024effect, koumakis2011two}.
+It has been shown previously that $\gamma_{y2}$ in an attractive colloidal gel system decreases with an increase in attraction strength due to the formation of less flexible clusters~\cite{laurati2011nonlinear}. {Since} higher additive content{s} lead to the formation of more rigid clusters {in our systems}, {the} smaller $\gamma_{y2}$ values required to rupture them, as shown in Fig.~\ref{5}(d){, are not surprising}. {T}he reduction in $\gamma_{y2}$ with {additive concentration} reveals that the suspensions {become} more brittle, with the presence of larger salt contents expected to induce system-wide fractures at smaller strains. {{Furthermore, reduction in $\gamma_{y2}$} is accompanied by increase in the} heights of the {G$^{\prime \prime}$} peaks, as shown in Figs.~\ref{5}(c) and S20(a,b), indicat{ing} enhanced dissipation due to the breakup of the highly rigid clusters.
+These observations again clearly highlight the influence of electrostatic attraction on the rheological signatures of dense PNIPAM suspensions above the VPTT.
+We conclude that the bulk rheological behavior and particle assembly above the VPTT are governed by inter-particle attraction{s} that can be tuned by controlling both hydrophobic and electrostatic interactions {\textit{via} the incorporation of suitable additives in the suspension medium}.